quixio/real-time-dashboard/README.md

 # Real-time dashboard using Flask

-This example shows how to create a dashboard using Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework that streams data from Quix and makes live updates to the dashboard, and deploy the application to the public domain using Quix.
+This example shows how to create a client-side dashboard using Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework that streams data from Quix and makes live updates to the dashboard, and deploy the application to the public domain using Quix.

 ## Setup